 - Take one of the fabric triangles and cover its face with double-sided fusible webbing.
 Now turn it upside down and iron it according to the instructions on the packaging.

 - Slowly remove the paper cover from the webbing you’ve just attached to the fabric.
 Now take a vinyl triangle and place it on top of the webbing.
 Turn them upside down and start ironing the triangle until the fabric and the vinyl are joined together.
-To prevent the vinyl from melting, make sure to choose the lowest setting and not to touch the vinyl with the iron.
+To prevent the vinyl from melting, make sure to choose a low iron setting and don't touch the vinyl with the iron.

-- Use a serger or very precise scissors to even out the edges of your newly-made cover.
+- Use scissors to even out the edges of your newly-made cover.

 Assembling the New Umbrella

-Now that the cover is ready, you just need to assemble the new umbrella.
+Now that the cover is ready, we can get to the best part of how to make a real umbrella at home... you just need to assemble the new umbrella.

 This is how you do it.